bens4lsu/theskinny-publish/Content/blog2/the-virgin-mary-salt-stain.md

 The lazy bastard hired to paint the wall had painted right over a poster announcing a Willie Nelson concert.
 The people had been worshiping Willie's image, showing through the white paint.

-<b>Postscript 4/25:</b>  Since my godson happens to live in Chicago, I called his parents to demand that he be given the opportunity to see the apparition.
+**Postscript 4/25:**  Since my godson happens to live in Chicago, I called his parents to demand that he be given the opportunity to see the apparition.
 I really wanted a picture of the kid standing next to the salt virgin.
 But alas, on Friday, it rained really hard up there, and the salt stain is gone.